 It’s time to recognize the impact our crumbling infrastructure has on our business, our lives, and our future.
 We are talking about the roads and bridges that are needed by our country, region, or business organization to function properly.
 There are 178 million daily crossings on over 47,000 structurally deficient U.S. bridges.
 The American Society of Civil Engineers gave U.S. infrastructure a grade of D+ in its latest report card, adding that “if this investment gap is not addressed throughout the nation’s infrastructure sectors by 2025, the economy is expected to lose almost $4 trillion in GDP, resulting in a loss of 2.5 million jobs in 2025.

 America’s trucking industry knows what’s at stake.
-Trucks move 10.77 billion tons of freight every year.
-This is a task made ever-more challenging by the bad conditions of America’s roadways and bridges.
+Trucks moved 10.77 billion tons of freight every year.
+This is a task made ever more challenging by the bad conditions of America’s roadways and bridges.
 Truck tonnage is projected to grow by 27% over the next decade.
-Without new federal funding in infrastructure, the transportation industry will find it extremely difficult to meet these demands at the price and service levels that American businesses expect to compete globally.
+Without new federal funding for infrastructure, the transportation industry will find it extremely difficult to meet these demands at the price and service levels that American businesses expect to compete globally.

 China’s planned Belt and Road Initiative could further shift the global strategic landscape in Beijing’s favor, with infrastructure lending as its primary lever for global influence.
 This is not driven by foreign policy but by domestic infrastructure policy.
 China is paving its way to economic supremacy, while economic supremacy, while America stares into a chasm.